Second-order models and traffic data from mobile sensors: Introduction

+\item We provide a comparative study of first-order (LWR) models and the phase transition model in terms of estimating first-order density (notice that higher-order quantities such as acceleration and perturbation are not captured explicitly by the LWR model).
+The PTM outperforms the LWR model in terms of estimation accuracy.
+In addition, deviation of individual vehicles from the equilibrium state, which is not captured by the LWR model, has been illustrated.

+\item A correction factor approach is proposed for estimating HC emission rate with insufficient mobile data coverage.
+We employ a regression model to correct the predicted emission rate in order to minimize the misinterpretation of the ground truth caused by lower sampling frequencies or probe penetration rates.
+The validity and effectiveness of this approach is shown through cross validation. \end{itemize}

 The rest of this paper is organized as follows.
-Section \ref{secMeasurement} describes several numerical approximations of various Eulerian and Lagrangian traffic quantities, based only on vehicle trajectory data.
-Section \ref{secTrafficModel} provides a review on the phase transition model (PTM), followed by several computational schemes for fusing vehicle trajectory data into the PTM under different assumptions on the traffic stream.
-A modal model for emission and fuel consumption estimation is also illustrated in this section.
+Section \ref{secMeasurement} recaps several numerical approximations of basic traffic quantities based on vehicle trajectory data.
+Section \ref{secTrafficModel} introduces the phase transition model (PTM), followed by three data fusion schemes.
+Models for HC emission rate and engine power demand are also described therein.
+Section \ref{secsmooth} illustrates the procedure employed to reduce random noises in the raw dataset and errors derived from numerical differentiation.
 In Section \ref{secNumerical}, we calibrate the PTM using the NGSIM data.
 Section \ref{secestimatetraffic} assesses the estimation quality for first- and second-order quantities along vehicle trajectories, when the sampling frequency varies.
-Section \ref{secEulerian} performs and evaluates the estimation of Eulerian (cell-based) quantities.
-We also propose a correction factor approach for improving the accuracy and reliability of estimating vehicle emission and fuel consumption rates.
+Section \ref{secEulerian} and \ref{secHC} perform Eulerian estimation for density and HC emission rate respectively, and evaluate its effectiveness against various sampling frequencies and penetration rates.
+A correction factor approach approach for improving the accuracy and reliability of HC emission is also presented and tested.
+Section \ref{secconclusion} provides some concluding remarks.